delightful dishes to try with tots

 Oh, the baking fun you’ll have with your toddler.
 Make sure they help!
 Look for whole grain flours and mix in superfoods like blueberries or walnuts.
 It’s up to you if you want to sweeten.
 If you do, try applesauce, Plum’s Just Fruit baby food pouch or natural sweeteners like maple syrup or molasses.

-GREEN BEANS WITH TOASTED ALMONDS
+GREEN BEANS WITH BASIL

 Welcome to the gourmet parent diet: You will now spend the next 5 years (at least) eating cold grilled cheese crusts.
 As for your tot?
 They’ll eat the oozing, delicious real deal.
 Liven it up with sharp cheddar and ingredients like chopped thinly sliced onion, red peppers, tomatoes, and even prosciutto.